Baton Rouge Spinal Cord Injury Attorney

 One of the many challenges faced by people with spinal cord injuries is the astronomical cost of medical care.
 Treatment for even a minor injury can cost tens of thousands of dollars, and major injuries can run into the millions.

 Most people with spinal cord injuries will require lifelong care and assistance.
-The average annual cost for care of a person with a severe spinal cord injury is estimated to be $342,000.
+The average annual cost of caring for a person with a severe spinal cord injury is $342,000.

 This includes costs for medical care, assistive devices, home modifications, transportation, and lost income.